Omentir

 Links are small details until they break.
 A prospect who clicks a calendar link and lands on an error page rarely writes back to tell you.
 They simply disappear.
 Before launch, every destination in the campaign needs to be tested from the exact draft a prospect will receive.

-• Link Resolution: Ensure calendar links, resources, and website pages open correctly.
+• Link resolution: Ensure calendar links, resources, and website pages open correctly.

 • Redirects: Avoid using multi-hop URL shorteners that trigger platform security filters.

-• Profile Visibility: Confirm your LinkedIn profile photo is visible to public networks in your privacy settings.
+• Profile visibility: Confirm your LinkedIn profile photo is visible to public networks in your privacy settings.

 Also check message-to-page consistency.
 If your follow-up says "I recorded a short walkthrough," the link should not open a generic homepage.
 If your call to action is a demo, the calendar page should make it obvious which meeting type to choose.
 If you mention a case study, the landing page should show that case study without forcing the prospect through a confusing navigation path.